rbartelme/rstudio-stats/lessons/Lesson1_Probability_Regression.md

 # Lesson 1: Probability and Regression

-### Lesson Goal: Understand the difference between correlation and probability
+### Lesson Goal: Understand correlation and probability

         - Essentials from probability theory
         - Bayesian thinking, or applied probability